multiversx/mx-docs/docs/wallet/wallet-extension.md

 ![Connect with password](https://user-images.githubusercontent.com/52820835/150524256-b53e9885-2fc7-48bb-9d27-a81a55dc7ceb.PNG)

+*Give us less than a minute.*

+* In a split second, the Maiar Exchange home page automatically reloads.
+You’ll notice your account has been added on the right section of the page.

 *How easy!* One last step!

-* The Maiar Exchange home page automatically reloads and you’ll notice your account added on the right section of the page.

 ![connected](https://user-images.githubusercontent.com/52820835/150524553-5c418e4b-0a57-409d-9b0f-6385c65acff6.PNG)